|Date of Birth||6 May 1961, Lexington, Kentucky, USA|

-George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky to Nina Bruce nee' Warren, a former beauty pageant queen, and Nick Clooney, a former anchorman and game show host (who was also the brother of singer Rosemary Clooney).
+George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky, to Nina Bruce (née Warren), a former beauty pageant queen, and Nick Clooney, a former anchorman and game show host (who was also the brother of singer Rosemary Clooney).
+He is of largely Irish, English, and German ancestry.
 Clooney spent most of this youth in Ohio and Kentucky, and graduated from Augusta High School.
 He was very active in sports such as basketball and baseball, and tried out for the Cincinatti Reds, but was not offered a contract.

 While filming "ER", Clooney starred in a number of high profile film roles, such as Robert Rodriguez's From Dusk Till Dawn (1996), and One Fine Day (1996), opposite Michelle Pfeiffer.
 In 1997, Clooney took on the role of Batman in Joel Schumacher's Batman & Robin (1997).
 The film was a moderate success in the box office, but was slammed by critics, notably for the nipple-laden Bat suit.
 Clooney went on to star in Steven Soderbergh's Out of Sight (1998), Terrence Malick's The Thin Red Line (1998), and David O. Russell's Three Kings (1999).

 In 1999, Clooney left "ER" (though he would return for the season finale) and appeared in a number of films including O Brother, Where Art Thou?
 (2000), The Perfect Storm (2000), and Ocean's Eleven (2001).
 Collaborating once again with Steven Soderbergh, Ocean's Eleven received critical acclaim, earned more than $450 million in the box office, and spawned two sequels: Ocean's Twelve (2004) and Ocean's Thirteen (2007).